rancher/rancher.github.io/rancher/upgrading/index.md

 ## Upgrading Rancher
 ---

-Currently, upgrades are **NOT** officially supported between releases before we hit a GA release.
-Therefore, certain features might break in later versions as we enhance them.
-The procedure we follow when we upgrade is outlined below.
-We typically only go from one version to the next if we do upgrade.

 If you have launched Rancher server **without** using an [external DB]({{site.baseurl}}/rancher/installing-rancher/installing-server/#external-db), the Rancher server database is inside your Rancher server container.
 We will use the running Rancher server container to create a data container.
 This data container will be used to start new Rancher server containers by using a `--volumes-from`.
 Alternatively, you can copy the database out of the container to a directory on the host and bind mount the database.

 > **Note:** If you used an external DB, you can stop the original Rancher server container and launch a new version of Rancher server using the same [external DB instructions]({{site.baseurl}}/rancher/installing-rancher/installing-server/#external-db).
 After the new server is up and running, you can remove the old Rancher server container.
 Note: If you only stop the container, the container will be restarted if your machine is rebooted due to the `--restart=always`.